International Student Enrollment

 The F-2 spouse and children of an F-1 student may not accept employment in the U.S. Please be aware that even unpaid internships or activities may be considered work in the U.S. Unauthorized employment is a serious violation of F-2 dependent status.

 F-2 dependents of F-1 students may study part time at the postsecondary level at a SEVP-certified school, as long as the study does not amount to a full course of study for an F-1 student as defined in 8 CFR 214.2(f)(6)(i)(A)-(D) and 8 CFR 214.2(m)(9)(i)-(iv).
 F-2 dependents may attend avocational or recreational classes, and engage in charitable volunteering or hobby activities.
 An F-2 child may engage in full-time study in elementary or secondary school in order to fulfill compulsory K-12 education requirements.
 An F-2 dependent who wishes to study full-time in a postsecondary academic or vocational program must obtain a change of status to F-1, J-1, M-1, or another status that permits full-time study before starting a full-time program.
-Please consult ISA for advice on change of status options if an F-2 dependent wishes to study full-time at Hofstra.
+Please consult International Student Enrollment for advice on change of status options if an F-2 dependent wishes to study full-time at Hofstra.

 How to Maintain J-2 Status